AaronWard/covidify/README.md

 Options:
   --output TEXT   Folder to output data and reports [Default:
                   /Users/award40/Desktop/covidify-output/]
-  --source TEXT   There are two datasources to choose from, John Hopkins
+  --source TEXT   There are two datasources to choose from, Johns Hopkins
                   github repo or wikipedia -- options are JHU or wiki respectively [Default: JHU] --country TEXT  Filter reports by a country